iniquitybbs/iniquity/docs/README.md

 - Make it easy for sysops to develop and deploy BBS applications.
 - Easily network files, messages and other forms of communication between other BBS applications.
 - What you see in Terminal.app, xterm, NetRunner, SyncTerm, EtherTerm or qodem is what you see in a web browser.
-  - Though the ability to do interesting things specific to web/terminal/encoding/character set should exist.
+  - Though the ability to do interesting things specific to web/terminal should exist.

 #### About iniquity's runtime